minetest/minetest/util/README_mtt_update.md

     ##### not used anymore #####

 This allows for old translations and comments to be reused with new lines where appropriate.
-This script doesn’t attempt “fuzzy” matching of old strings to new, so even a single change of punctuation or spelling will put strings into the “not used anymore” section and require manual re-association with the new string.
+This script doesn't attempt "fuzzy" matching of old strings to new, so even a single change of punctuation or spelling will put strings into the "not used anymore" section and require manual re-association with the new string.

 ### Comments